nojronatron/nojronatron.github.io/continuing-education/retro-blargh.md

 - In terms of css code required to meet the challenge, it *might* have been better to create 5 divs and use cascading techniques, since many of the elements ended up needed the same properties.
 - I started this challenge thinking "wow, can I even do this?" and ended with *100% match*!

-Next I completed Battle 2 Challenge 18 "Matrix", earning 600 pts for a 100% match... but it took 834 characters to do it.
+Next I completed CSS Battle 2 Challenge 18 "Matrix", earning 600 pts for a 100% match... but it took 834 characters to do it.
 It makes me wonder:

 - Is there an iterating mechanism in CSS?
 - Could columns or a minimalist Grid method saved on characters?